 - Making return processes transparent

-Ways to ensure your updates are timely and accurate include:
+While navigating this time of workplace reentry, there are ways to ensure your updates are timely and accurate which include:

 - Setting aside time each week to meet as a company.
 Schedule 30-60 minutes where executives provide an update on what has happened and for employees to share their concerns.